Registration of marriage

 There is no fee charged for the registration of a marriage, or for the correction of errors on a marriage certificate.
 Fees are charged for copies of certificates.

 A certificate is issued for social welfare purposes at a reduced cost.
-Evidence it is for social welfare purposes is required, such as a note from the Department of Social Protection.
+Evidence it is for social welfare purposes is required, such as a letter from the Department of Social Protection.

 The fees charged for a certificate are as follows:

-To obtain a copy of your marriage certificate you should contact any Registrar of Births, Marriages and Deaths, specifying the exact date and place of the marriage and the names of the bride and groom.
+To get a copy of a marriage certificate you should contact any Civil Registration Service.
+You will need to provide the date (or approximate date if not known) and place of the marriage, and the full names of the couple before they married.

 If you got married in Ireland (whether by civil, secular or religious ceremony) you can order a copy of your marriage certificate online (full standard certificates only), by post using an application form (pdf), or in person from at any civil registration service.